codingismycraft/ragit/README.md

 - Regularly review and update your collection to maintain its relevance.

-By following these steps, you can successfully create and manage custom RAG collections within the mygenai system.
+By following these steps, you can successfully create and manage custom RAG collections within the ragit system.

 # RAGIT Web Application